Ernest Borgnine: 1946–1952: Theatre and television roles

-Stage

 He studied acting at the Randall School of Drama in Hartford, then moved to Virginia, where he became a member of the Barter Theatre in Abingdon, Virginia.
 It had been named for the director's allowing audiences to barter produce for admission during the cash-lean years of the Great Depression.
 In 1947, Borgnine landed his first stage role in State of the Union.
 Although it was a short role, he won over the audience.
 His next role was as the Gentleman Caller in Tennessee Williams' The Glass Menagerie.

 In 1949, Borgnine went to New York, where he had his Broadway debut in the role of a nurse in the play Harvey.

-Films
+Borgnine made his TV debut as a character actor in Captain Video and His Video Rangers, beginning in 1951.
+These two episodes led to countless other television roles that Borgnine would gain in Goodyear Television Playhouse, The Ford Television Theatre, Fireside Theatre, Frontier Justice, Laramie, Bob Hope Presents the Chrysler Theatre, and Run for Your Life.
 An appearance as the villain on TV's Captain Video led to Borgnine's casting in the motion picture The Whistle at Eaton Falls (1951) for Columbia Pictures.
+In 1957, he appeared in the first episode of the TV series Wagon Train.

+1953–1961: Film stardom

-That year, Borgnine moved to Los Angeles, California, where he eventually received his big break in Columbia's From Here to Eternity (1953), playing the sadistic Sergeant "Fatso" Judson, who beats a stockade prisoner in his charge, Angelo Maggio (played by Frank Sinatra).
-Borgnine built a reputation as a dependable character actor, and played villains in early films, including movies such as Johnny Guitar, Vera Cruz, and Bad Day at Black Rock.
+Borgnine moved to Los Angeles, California, where he received his big break in a Columbia film directed by Fred Zinnemann, the romantic war drama From Here to Eternity (1953), playing the sadistic Sergeant "Fatso" Judson, who beats a stockade prisoner in his charge, Angelo Maggio (played by Frank Sinatra).
+The film received critical acclaim including the Academy Award for Best Picture.
+The following year he acted in four films, three of them Western dramas, Johnny Guitar starring Joan Crawford, The Bounty Hunter with Randolph Scott, Vera Cruz starring Burt Lancaster and Gary Cooper, he starred in the Biblical drama Demetrius and the Gladiators.
+Borgnine built a reputation as a dependable character actor, and played villains in early films, including movies such as Johnny Guitar and Vera Cruz.

-In 1955, the actor starred as a warmhearted butcher in Marty, the film version of the television play of the same title.
-He won the Academy Award for Best Actor over Frank Sinatra, James Dean (who had died by the time of the ceremony), and former Best Actor winners Spencer Tracy and James Cagney.
+In 1955 he starred as a villain in the John Sturges neo-Western Bad Day at Black Rock starring Spencer Tracy, Lee Marvin, and Walter Brennan.
+He starred as Marty Piletti, the titular warmhearted butcher in Marty, the 1955 film version of the television play of the same title.
+The film debuted at the Cannes Film Festival where it received acclaim and the Palme D'Or.
+Borgnine won numerous accolades including the Academy Award for Best Actor beating Frank Sinatra, James Dean (who had died by the time of the ceremony), and former Best Actor winners Spencer Tracy and James Cagney.
+He also received the BAFTA Award for Best Actor in a Leading Role, Golden Globe Award for Best Actor – Motion Picture Drama, the National Board of Review Award for Best Actor, and the New York Film Critics Circle Award for Best Actor.